 NFL Rumors: Panthers listening to Christian McCaffrey trade offers

-Report: Panthers listening to Christian McCaffrey trade offers originally appeared on NBC Sports Chicago
+Report: Panthers listening to Christian McCaffrey trade offers originally appeared on NBC Sports Bayarea

 An NFL superstar could soon be on the move.